Asian Pacific Thematic Historic District: History

 San Diego's Chinatown began in the area in the 1860s, settled by abalone fishermen.
 The area was once a thriving Chinatown full of Chinese and Chinese-Americans.
 However, in present day, the area no longer has an especially large Chinese population.
 After returning from service in World War II, Chinese-Americans moved to other areas of San Diego.
 The area was finally concluded as a Historic District during the redevelopment of the Gaslamp Quarter in the 1980s and 90s, when eventually dozens of Chinese owned businesses closed and the majority of the Chinese population began to dissipate.

 The area was not only home to the Chinese community in San Diego, but was also shared by the Japanese and Filipino communities.

 The City of San Diego designated the area a historic district in 1987.

 A "makeover" by the Centre City Development Corporation is scheduled for completion in 2012.

 Architecture and Contributing Buildings

-The 22 contributing structures date from 1883-1930.
+The 22 contributing structures date from 1883 to 1930.
 Contribution is based on their relation in the Asian (mostly Chinese) community.
 Buildings include the San Diego Chinese Historical Museum and the San Diego Chinese Consolidated Benevolent Association.

 The San Diego Chinese Historical Museum was built in 1927 elsewhere and was originally the Chinese Mission.
 It was moved to its present location in 1996.
 Murray K. Lee, curator of the museum, is as of January 2011 preparing a book about the history of Chinatown.